CityOfStars/eoscode/README.md

 # EOSCode README

 EOSCode is VSCode Extension to help your `eos` development.
-All right reserved by @CityOfStars and @unlimited-network.
+All right reserved by @CityOfStars and @devTooth

 ## Features